Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 }}}}}},}
 ```

-Thus, the levels of hierarchies "Roofs" > "Basic Roof" > "Warm Roof - Timber" are captured in the graph as "Category" > "Family" > "Type" reference relationships:
+Thus, the levels of hierarchies **Roofs > Basic Roof > Warm Roof - Timber** are captured in the graph as **Category > Family > Type** reference relationships:

 ![](./img/groups.png)

-Following further the relationships from "Warm Roof - Timber" group asset, you find that apart from two incoming relationships (from the root asset and - the "parent" node), it also has these two outgoing connections:
+Following further the relationships from **Warm Roof - Timber** group asset, you find that apart from two incoming relationships (from the root asset and - the **parent** node), it also has these two outgoing connections:

 1. Reference relationship to an `autodesk.design:assets.instance-1.0.0` type asset: